Microsoft launches Visual Studio 2019 Preview 1 for Windows and Mac

 At its Microsoft Connect(); 2018 virtual event today, Microsoft announced the initial public preview of Visual Studio 2019 — you can download it now for Windows and Mac.
-Separately, .NET Core 2.2 has hit general availability and .NET Core 3.0 Preview 1 is also available today.
+Separately, .NET Core 2.2 has hit general availability, and .NET Core 3.0 Preview 1 is also available today.

 Microsoft launched Visual Studio 2017 in March 2017 and Visual Studio 2017 for Mac in May 2017 and then released seven subsequent updates to further improve their performance.
 That was the “most popular Visual Studio release ever,” but in June the company announced Visual Studio 2019 for Windows and Mac.